 Wondering if there is a Royal Family KIDS Camp & Mentoring Club near you?
 We offer 200+ camps in the U.S. and 25 camps overseas!

-In 2016 alone, over 8,000 campers were able to experience fun at a Royal Family KIDS Camp.
+In 2017 alone, over 8,500 campers were able to experience fun at a Royal Family KIDS Camp.
 From Alaska to Florida, Australia to Wales, our camps serve children across the country and around the globe.
-In many locations, a Mentoring Club also takes place, allowing children the chance to develop on-going relationships with Camp Staff throughout the year.
+In many locations, a Mentoring Club also takes place, allowing children the chance to develop ongoing relationships with Camp Staff throughout the year.
 These long-term positive relationships with caring adults help children develop self-confidence and a feeling of belonging to a community.
 The weeks we spend with foster children creates fun, positive memories for a child in need of care and love.